Skip to content

 The transition to a low-carbon future requires rapid deployment of technologies, significant financial investment, and increased use of natural resources, such as minerals, land and water.
 This transition will have far-reaching impacts for society, economies, and ecosystems.

-In this thematic area, we explore how this transition can be achieved in a manner that is inclusive, equitable, and leaves no one behind, specifically we:
+In this thematic area, we explore how this transition can be achieved in a manner that is inclusive, equitable, and leaves no one behind.
+Specifically we:

 We adopt a systems perspective that connects different sectors, policy domains, and stakeholders, paying particular attention to the needs of marginalised and vulnerable communities.
 We are also committed to demand-led research, collaborating with our in-country partners to ensure our work is stakeholder-driven and locally relevant.

-Land-Use – Understanding land-use change is essential for fostering an enabling environment for climate-compatible growth, as it directly influences greenhouse gas emissions, ecosystem services, and the resilience of communities to climate impacts.
-By integrating land-use considerations and strategic land management into policy and planning, governments and stakeholders can better align economic development with environmental sustainability, ensuring that growth trajectories are both climate-resilient and socially inclusive.
-In Zambia, CCG researchers have examined interconnections between the drivers of land-use change – including fuel production, expansion of agriculture, mining and infrastructure, climate change and ecosystem restoration efforts.
-A conceptual model and open-source Excel tool are being used to facilitate stakeholder dialogues to improve policy coherence regarding land (see pre-print), while stakeholder-informed research provides insights on critical links between climate, land, energy and water (working paper).
-Further research is investigating land governance processes for renewable energy and carbon market projects.
+Understanding land-use change is essential for climate-compatible growth, as it directly influences greenhouse gas emissions, ecosystem services, and the resilience of communities to climate impacts.
+Our work helps integrate land-use considerations and strategic land management into policy and planning.
+In doing so, governments and stakeholders can better align economic development with environmental sustainability, ensuring that growth trajectories are both climate-resilient and socially inclusive.

 Energy-enabled resilience and adaptation